 I will always, always treasure this stone.

 Ah, I want to wear a wedding ring...

 - Just to think about how things could have been, and how desperate young Kaede must have been for any kind of love at all to be so grateful for even the little bit of warmth and comfort she received from Kouta.

 - And then...
 Kouta's daughter sees her two twin friends arrive and they tell her that they've been waiting for a friend for a long time, which basically implies that it's Lucy reincarnated.
-Just seeing the now older Kouta turning around and crying because he found Lucy again.
+The now older Kouta turns around and starts crying because he found Lucy again.
 They were also wearing ribbons in their hair, so they could be two new Diclonious from the virus who escaped persecution — it couldn't be a coincidence that they happened to come to the same spot where Kouta and Lucy used to meet.

 - Pretty much everything that involves Kurama, Nana and Mariko and Mariko's clones in the same scene.
 Especially near the end when Kurama mentally breaks down after the death of the original Mariko, who committed a Heroic Sacrifice Redemption Equals Death to save him.
 And Nana sees him like this.